 The research of our group is focused on developing nano-engineering and nano-structure based techniques and tools capable of resolving energy transfer, conversion, and dissipation processes down to the scale of single atoms and single molecules, the fundamental building blocks of any material.
-These developments lend us unique opportunities to address open questions towards fundamental understanding of the properties and performance of nanoscale thermal, electrical, and optical devices, as well as tackle practical challenges ranging from thermal management of high power electronics, cheap renewable energy with high efficiency, to conductive yet lightweight thermal materials for aerospace and wearable applications.
+These developments lend us unique opportunities to address open questions towards fundamental understanding of the properties and performance of nanoscale thermal, electrical, and optical devices, as well as tackle practical challenges ranging from thermal management, renewable energy, to conductive yet lightweight thermal materials.

 Scanning Thermal Probe Microscopy and Picowatt-resolution Calorimetry

 Scanning probe microscopies such as Scanning Tunneling Microscope (STM) and Atomic Force Microscope (AFM), since their invention, have been the primary lens through which the atomic and molecular world is directly viewed and rich physics and chemistry are unraveled.
-Our current efforts have been directed to the development of scanning thermal probe microscopy (SThM) integrated with ultrahigh resolution calorimetry.
-The capability of simultaneously achieved sub-nanometer spatial resolution and picowatt (one trillionth of a watt) energy resolution makes it possible to observe various energy processes at the atomic and single-molecule scale to explore their fundamental limits.
+Our current efforts have been directed to the development of scanning thermal probe microscopy (SThM) integrated with ultrahigh-resolution calorimetry.
+The capability of simultaneously achieved sub-nanometer spatial resolution and picowatt (one trillionth of a watt) energy resolution makes it possible to observe various energy processes at their fundamental limits.

 Examples of our custom fabricated micro- and nano-scale devices, sensors and scanning probes

 The demand for faster and more affordable computing and storage has advanced the modern electronics industry over the past half-century to continuously miniaturize individual functional units (e.g., transistors) to approach the atomic and molecular scale, the endgame of Moore's law.
 Whereas macroscopic devices and materials can be effectively approximated by classical laws such as Fourier's law, Atomic and molecular scale heat transfer follow different rules, depending on the transport and interactions of the elementary heat carriers such as phonons and electrons.
-We study the quantum energy transport of atomic-scale structures and heat transfer in single molecules, to understand the thermal properties at the size limit of nanoelectronics and provide guidelines for molecular design of polymer thermal materials.
+We study the quantum electron and heat transport at the atomic scale and in single molecules, to understand the thermal properties at the size limit of nanoelectronics and provide guidelines for molecular design of polymer thermal materials.

 L. Cui, W. Jeong, S. Hur, M. Matt, J. C. Klöckner, F. Pauly, P. Nielaba, J. C. Cuevas, E. Meyhofer, P. Reddy, "Quantized thermal transport in single-atom junctions", Science 355, 1192 (2017).